-AJ Bellido de Luna is the "Head Coach" of the Trial Team.
+AJ Bellido de Luna is the Director of the Trial Team.
 A 2004 alumni of the law school and the trial team, Mr. Bellido de Luna is the Managing Director of the school's Clinical Law Program.
 He helps prepare the teams for competition and travels with the team, providing support and coaching during the hectic competitions.

 During Mr. Bellido de Luna's tenure on the team, he was appointed as the Trial Team Captain and competed successfully.
 Along with his teammates, Mr. Bellido de Luna won and ranked #1 at the William W. Daniel National Invitation Mock Trial Competition in Atlanta, Ga., he competed and won the ACTL (NTC) Regional Competition to advance to the National Competition in Houston, Texas where his team advanced to the Quarter Finals.
 Also during his tenure on the team, the school finished in 4th place and National 4th place ranking in NITA's Tournament of Champions! in Akron, Ohio; Second place finish in the ATLA Regional Competition in Washington, D.C.
 Garnered 5th place National ranking.
 Competed in the ABA's National Trial Competition in Chicago, IL after advancing from their Regional victory at Quinnipiac Law School Competition in New Haven, Connecticut.
 Upon graduation, Mr. Bellido de Luna was inducted into the Order of the Barrister.